-There is nothing anyone can do to speed up the break down of alcohol in the body, or to sober up quickly.
-People shouldn't ever be tempted to think a coffee or cold shower will make them fit to drive.
-Alcohol is a diuretic - or makes the body dehydrated, so drinking plenty of water before bed and during the evening helps.
+There is nothing you can do to speed up the break down of alcohol in your body, or to sober yourself up quickly.
+Don't ever be tempted to think a coffee or cold shower will make you fit to drive.
+Alcohol is a diuretic - or makes you dehydrated, so drinking plenty of water before bed and during the evening helps your body.
 Water, sleep and time are the best remedy.